SAP Employee Self-Service and Worker Licenses

 Recommendations

-• Assign ESS licenses to pure self-service users: Use Employee Self-Service licenses for employees who only access SAP for their HR/administrative needs (e.g., personal data updates, time/expense entry).
+- Assign ESS licenses to pure self-service users: Use Employee Self-Service licenses for employees who only access SAP for their HR and administrative needs (e.g., personal data updates, time and expense entry).
 This provides a low-cost way to license large populations without giving unnecessary system access.

-• Don’t over-provision casual users: Refrain from giving an expensive Professional license to a user who infrequently logs in or only needs limited functionality.
+- Don’t over-provision casual users: Refrain from giving an expensive Professional license to a user who infrequently logs in or only needs limited functionality.
 Check if an ESS or another lower-tier license meets their requirements.
-Many managers or executives, for example, might only need to approve HR requests or view reports, which can be accommodated with cheaper license types.
+Many managers or executives, for example, may only need to approve HR requests or view reports, which can be accommodated with less expensive license types.

-• Review and clean up regularly: Periodically audit how ESS and worker license users are using the system.
+- Review and clean up regularly: Periodically audit how ESS and worker license users are using the system.
 Remove ESS licenses from people who never use the self-service tools (to save on maintenance).
-Conversely, if you discover a user has outgrown an ESS license (e.g., they took on new duties like purchasing or managerial approvals), reclassify and license them appropriately before an audit catches it.
+Conversely, if you discover that a user has outgrown an ESS license (e.g., they have taken on new duties such as purchasing or managerial approvals), reclassify and license them appropriately before an audit catches up.

-• Leverage combination rights: Remember that some specialized licenses include self-service rights.
+- Leverage combination rights: Remember that some specialized licenses include self-service rights.
 A user with a Worker license typically also has ESS capabilities by default.
-Take advantage of this overlap so you’re not double-licensing the same individual for self-service.
+Take advantage of this overlap to avoid double-licensing the same individual for self-service.
 Understand your contract’s bundled rights to optimize license assignments.